A proposed document to examine the "meaning of the Eucharist in the life of the…

 “You have a responsibility if you’re going to call yourself a Catholic, and if you’re going to present yourself for Communion to be ready and to understand what that commitment entails,” she said.

-“If you pay attention to what the bishops are saying to recent revisions and outlines,” you don’t see it “being sort of political,” he told Catholic News Service in the summer.
+Timothy O’Malley, director of education at the McGrath Institute for Church Life at the University of Notre, said: “If you pay attention to what the bishops are saying to recent revisions and outlines,” on this document, you don’t see it “being sort of political.”

 “This is the source and summit of our faith.
-It’s the source and summit of our commitment to the world and to each other.
-And so, departure from that is a major deal.
-And that’s what the document I think is dealing with.
-It’s an invitation.
-It’s a re-invitation to cultivate a eucharistic imagination.”
+It’s the source and summit of our commitment to the world and to each other,” he said about Communion, noting at the time that he thought that’s what the document would emphasize, that it would be a “re-invitation to cultivate a eucharistic imagination.”

 Contributing to this report was Chaz Muth.